Make-School-Courses/CS-1.1-Object-Oriented-Programming/Lessons/03-Pseudocode-Flowchart-Diagrams.md

 2. Draw flowchart diagrams using common symbols and shapes
 3. Translate flowcharts into pseudocode and programming structures
 4. Use flowcharts to identify and solve issues with program loops

+## Pseudocode
+- Teacher talk and demo pseudocode for making a sandwich (10 min)
+- Play Spaceman word guessing game with class (10 min)
+- Design pseudocode for [Spaceman project] (20 min)
+- Compare pseudocode with partners and give feedback (10 min)

+Break (5 min)

 ## Rock Paper Scissors
 - Rock Paper Scissors tournament (5 min)